olantrust/humhub-roundcube-email-and-contacts/README.md

 ## Contacts and Email using Roundcube

-Integrate contacts and email inbox into your Humhub experience.
-You must a Roundcube facility (either on your own server, or alternatively via an email provider).
-This app can give provides
+Integrate contacts and email inboxes into your Humhub experience.
+You must possess a Roundcube installation (either on your own server, or alternatively via an email provider).
+This app provides

 1. a shared inbox and contact list for each Space
 2. a private inbox and contacts list for each User